Dato’ Dr Faridah Merican, Executive Producer & Co-Founder

-Selwarajoo, Maintenance Supervisor
+Selwarajoo, Assistant Maintenance Manager

 Selva graduated with a Diploma in Electrical and Electronic Engineering from FIT and joined the klpac family in 2011 as a Maintenance Officer.
 He has just been promoted to Maintenance Supervisor, overseeing the daily operations, upkeep and maintenance of the arts centre.
 His favourite saying?
 If you care for your machines then the machine will take care of you!

 Jayaganesh Ramankrishnan, Maintenance Team